-Length of the ford
+Length of the ford 8.0 m

 Depth of the ford 0.18 m

 5 cylindrical pots

-Height 0.18 m
+Height

-Diameter 0.18 m
+Diameter 0.19 m

 The position of the pots must be according sketch (all distances are measured from the centre).

 The ground between the pots must be soft so that incorrect passing (stepping on the ground) is detectable.